georgeweigt/eigenmath/README.md

 #

-`eigenmath.js` is a Javascript file that can evaluate an Eigenmath script.
+`eigenmath.js` is a Javascript program for evaluating Eigenmath scripts in a browser.

 Scripts are read from `document.getElementById("stdin").value`